Moidart: Early history

-Following the 1266 Treaty of Perth, Garmoran became a Scottish crown dependency - the Lordship of Garmoran - still ruled by the MacRory, until the sole MacRory heir was Amy of Garmoran.
+Following the 1266 Treaty of Perth, Garmoran became a Scottish crown dependency - the Lordship of Garmoran, still ruled by the MacRory, until the sole MacRory heir was Amy of Garmoran.
 At around this time, Castle Tioram was built, in Loch Moidart, as the principal seat of the Lordship of Garmoran.
 Most of the remainder of the Kingdom of the Isles had become the Lordship of the Isles, ruled by the MacDonalds, whose leader, John of Islay, married Amy.
 After the birth of three sons, he divorced Amy and married the king's niece, in return for a substantial dowry.

 As part of the arrangement, John deprived his eldest son, Ranald, of the ability to inherit the Lordship of the Isles, in favour of a son by his new wife; as compensation, he made Ranald the Lord of Garmoran.

-However, at the end of the 14th century, on Ranald's death, his sons were still children, and Ranald's younger brother Godfrey took the opportunity to seize the Lordship of Garmoran.
-Furthermore, the heirs of Ranald's other brother Murdoch now made their own claim.
-This involved Godfrey's family (the Siol Gorrie) and those of his brothers in a great deal of violent conflict which is not described in much detail in surviving records.
+At the end of the 14th century, upon Ranald's death, his sons were still children, and Ranald's younger brother Godfrey took the opportunity to seize the Lordship of Garmoran.
+Also, the heirs of Ranald's other brother Murdoch Stewart now made their own claim.
+This involved Godfrey's family (the Siol Gorrie) and those of his brothers in a violent conflict, although it is not well-described in surviving records.